-(a) The contracting officer shall use warranties of data only when both of the following conditions are applicable:

-- (1) Use of a warranty is in the Government's interest and is documented; and - (2) The contracting director concurs with the decision. - (b) The contracting officer shall consult with the technical or specification manager responsible for developing any warranties of data.
+- (a) The contracting officer shall use warranties of data only when both of the following conditions are applicable: - (1) Use of a warranty is in the Government's interest and is documented; and - (2) The contracting director concurs with the decision. - (b) The contracting officer shall consult with the technical or specification manager responsible for developing any warranties of data.

-The Contracting officer shall insert the clause at 552.246-77, Additional Contract Warranty Provisions for Supplies of a Noncomplex Nature, when using the clause at 52.246-17 in solicitations and contracts.
+Insert the clause at 552.246-77, Additional Contract Warranty Provisions for Supplies of a Noncomplex Nature, in solicitations and contracts that include the FAR clause at 52.246-17.